Nepal - Trekking in The Himalayas

 Your local Nepalese guide(s) will always be eating dhal bhat (the Nepali national dish of veg curry, rice and dhal lentils) and you’ll be rewarded with smiles if you order the same.
 Pressure cookers are the most energy-efficient cooking method and they are used a lot up here.
 Trevor and I found that we grew very fond of dhal bhat as time went by… it provides very good nutrition and is very tasty.
 We take our trash home (e.g. spent batteries, broken electronics) and use recycling and compost bins wherever available.
 We avoid excess packaging.
 We use a toilet where available.
 We respect the local culture, dress and act modestly, and always seek permission before taking photographs.
 We should not encourage children to beg by indiscriminately handing out money, candy or pens.
 Naturally, we show an active interest in the local culture by learning some words of Nepali, Sherpa or Tibetan.

-Trevor Toms right, with our wonderful hosts at one of the charming tea houses, together with Utam and Vishnu, our porter and guide, who we will work with again next year.
-The ratio is one guide for every 6 trekkers and one porter for every two.
+Trevor Toms right, with our wonderful hosts at one of the charming tea houses, together with Utam and Vishnu, our porter and guide, who will join us again next year.
+The ratio is one guide for every 6 trekkers and one porter for every two trekkers.

 For photos from Nepal 2017 and other Walking Tours, please go to our Facebook page.